cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 The webapp might be momentarily unavailable, and you might see `pq: the database system is shutting down` in the *latests stocks* page.
-Recovery should be no longer than 1-2 seconds, as a replica would be promoted by the CloudNativePG operator.
+Recovery should take no longer than 1-2 seconds, as a replica would be promoted by the CloudNativePG operator.
 Since the webapp was written using the service, it will recover once the new primary is in place.